liaoliao666/usequery/docs/guides/migrating-to-react-query-3.md

 #### Retry/offline mutations

-By default Vue Query will not retry a mutation on error, but it is possible with the `retry` option:
+By default Vu Query will not retry a mutation on error, but it is possible with the `retry` option:

 ```js
 const mutation = useMutation(addTodo, {